-The REIT's 2020 distributions were funded from cash flows from operating activities as well as cash on hand.
+The REIT's 2021 distributions were funded from cash flows from operating activities as well as cash on hand.
 The REIT believes that future distributions will be funded through cash flows from operating activities.
-As at December 31, 2020, the REIT is in a strong liquidity position with a Debt to GBV ratio of 43.2%, \$59,400 of undrawn capacity under its Credit Facilities and nine unencumbered properties with an aggregate value of approximately \$150,490.
-As at the date of this MD&A, the REIT had 10 unencumbered properties with an aggregate value of approximately \$165,290.
+As at December 31, 2021, the REIT had a Debt to GBV ratio of 40.2% and a strong liquidity position with \$72,262 of undrawn capacity under its Credit Facilities, cash on hand of \$474 and seven unencumbered properties with an aggregate value of approximately \$105,780.
+As at the date of this MD&A, the REIT has approximately \$34,000 of undrawn capacity under its Credit Facilities and 13 unencumbered properties with an aggregate value of approximately \$170,555.